 And as I sat there brooding on the old, unknown world, I thought of Gatsby's wonder when he first picked out the green light at the end of Daisy's dock.
 He had come a long way to this blue lawn and his dream must have seemed so close that he could hardly fail to grasp it.
 He did not know that it was already behind him, somewhere back in that vast obscurity beyond the city, where the dark fields of the republic rolled on under the night."
 (9.151-152)

 The closing pages of the novel reflect at length on the American Dream, in an attitude that seems simultaneously mournful, appreciative, and pessimistic.
-It also ties back to our first glimpse of Gatsby, reaching out over the water towards the Buchanan’s green light.
-Nick notes that Gatsby’s dream was “already behind him” then, in other words, it was impossible to attain.
+It also ties back to our first glimpse of Gatsby, reaching out over the water towards the Buchanan's green light.
+Nick notes that Gatsby's dream was "already behind him" then (or in other words, it was impossible to attain).
 But still, he finds something to admire in how Gatsby still hoped for a better life, and constantly reached out toward that brighter future.